Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 timeliness, or suitability of the content of other services or sites to which these screens

-link, and JTSL shall not be responsible therefor.
+link, and BCML shall not be responsible therefor.

-14. JTSL shall not be liable if the Customer/Investor/Client downloads any information or
+14. BCML shall not be liable if the Customer/Investor/Client downloads any information or

 software from this Site.
-Further, JTSL or any of its Group Company shall not be liable if
+Further, BCML or any of its Group Company shall not be liable if

 the Customer/Investor/Client and/or any other visitor to Site makes a copy, modifies,